NaiveNeuron/PKSpace/README.md

   Mark those parking spaces which are being vacant with green color and occupied ones with red color.
 * Click **Save labeled image** and continue by labeling another image.

+### Capturing images and predicting occupancy

+Script example for capturing and predicting occupancy of the parking lot